 Have you ever wondered why you are the way you are?
 Isn’t it amazing to think it could be partly down to your genes and the influence of ancestors you’ve never even met?

 Make a selfie.
 Except this selfie reveals not just what you look like, but your personality, views, opinions and how you react in certain situations.

 For example, you may be average height, very chatty and confident, and find horror films exciting.

 Take a selfie to show some facts about you – and not just your appearance.
-Look at this list of suggestions for inspiration.
 Think carefully about what to include in the shot!

 Highlight where you think the influences for your traits have come from and whether you think they’re down to your genes (nature), or influences around you like school, the media and friends (nurture).

 Now you’re going to get zoological and track how your favourite animal has evolved over time.

 Think about the animal’s biological traits and why these may have occurred.
 For example, why does your animal have feathers, a long neck, claws or big eyes?
 Use the internet and books to investigate.

 If possible, visit places that’ll help you track your animal’s evolution, like the zoo, library or museums.